Why do all my doctors ask if I’m Jewish. I’ve just been diagnosed with breast cancer.

 BRCA1 and BRCA2 are important genes.
 If they are not working properly because of a mutation, the risk of certain cancers, especially breast and ovarian cancer, is increased.

 If you are of Ashkenzai Jewish heritage and you or a close relative has had cancer, you should speak to your doctor or a cancer genetic specialist.
+This testing is bulk billed if you have had a breast or ovarian cancer or if a blood relative is known to carry a BRCA1 or BRCA2 mutation.

 Posted in: general